Azure-Samples/key-vault-python-deploy-certificates-to-vm/README.md

 > In order to execute this sample, your Key Vault account MUST have the "enabled-for-deployment" special permission.
   The EnabledForDeployment flag explicitly gives Azure (Microsoft.Compute resource provider) permission to use the certificates stored as secrets for this deployment.

+> Note that access policy takes an *object_id*, not a client_id as parameter.
+This samples also provide a quick way to convert a Service Principal client_id to an object_id using the `azure-graphrbac` client.

 ### Ask Key Vault to create a certificate for you

 ```python